The Ohio State University

 - The College of Wooster (B.A.)
 (Top Ten - Outstanding Senior Male)

 Research and Clinical Interests:

 Dr. Page has also provided dozens of "lunch and learns" and inservices to community therapists, and volunteers for local and national organizations (e.g., National Stroke Association; American Stroke Association) and regularly presents CEU seminars to clinicians across the country, and webinars on a monthly basis.
-He has mentored over 30 medical, engineering, physical therapy, occupational therapy, and speech therapy students, with most of these resulting in at least a peer-reviewed publication and/or presentation.
+He has mentored over 50 medical, engineering, physical therapy, occupational therapy, and speech therapy students, with most of these resulting in at least a peer-reviewed publication and/or presentation.

 Dr. Page feels it is important for those in academic positions to continue to also be active clinicians; therefore, he also treats older adults and individuals with neurologic diagnoses locally.

 Selected Awards and Honors:

 2013 - Elected to American Occupational Therapy Foundation Academy of Research

 2013 - Hite Lecturer, The Ohio State University

 2012 - Invited Speaker and Consultant, Signature Center for Brain Rehabilitation, Advanced Imaging, and Neuroscience, Indiana University School of Medicine